alazaroc/blog-web-code/_posts/2022-03-16-how-to-deploy-infrastructure-with-cdk.md

   - [official website](https://nodejs.org/en/){:target="_blank"}
 - IDE for your programming language
   - VSCode
-  - ...
+  - Others
 - AWS CDK Toolkit
   - `npm install -g aws-cdk`
   - `cdk version`
 - `cdk bootstrap`
-  - You must execute it once per region to allow cdk to create the resources it needs to run
+  - You must execute it once per environment (account and region) to allow cdk to create the resources it needs to run

+## How to deploy infrastructure with CDK

+This section contains:

+- How to create and deploy a basic cdk application
+- Clean up
+- Make changes to the default cdk application and deploy it

-## How to create and deploy a basic cdk application
+### How to create and deploy a basic cdk application

 I have chosen <kbd>TypeScript</kbd> as my programming language.